1.5 C

 Declutter and Keep Your Small Motorhome Clean

 Even with a smart interior space design, a messy motorhome will always feel smaller than a clean one.
-When you need to wade through trash and boxed items, even a walk to the kitchen feels like a hassle.
+When you need to wade through trash and boxed items, life feels like a hassle to get to the kitchen.
+That is the opposite of how to make a small motorhome feel bigger.

 Choose the right cleaning products and make sure they are small enough to tuck away when you’re done.
-A handheld vacuum coupled with the good ol’ broom and dustpan will handle most cleaning work.
-Antibacterial wipes will keep your surfaces clean, and if you have a hard floor, you can use larger wipes that attach a multipurpose broom.
+A handheld vacuum with a good broom and dustpan will handle most floor cleaning work.
+Antibacterial wipes will keep your surfaces clean, and if you have a hard floor, you can also use them on the floor.

-All those wipes can create a lot of waste, so look for reusable microfiber cloths and a multi-purpose cleaner to keep the environment happy.
-You want to maximize the uses of each item – everything should have at least 2 jobs to do in your small motorhome.
+However, all those wipes can create a lot of waste, so look for reusable microfiber cloths and a multi-purpose cleaner to keep the environment happy.
+You want to maximize the uses of each item – everything should have at least two jobs to do in your small motorhome.

-Put things like dishes away after use to keep your countertops free of clutter.
-When you look around, you want to see empty spaces almost everywhere.
-If you want to take it to the next level, check out some Japanese-inspired tips for a peaceful motorhome interior.
+Put things like dishes away after use to keep your countertops clutter-free.
+When you look around, you want to see empty spaces almost everywhere if you want to know how to make a small motorhome feel bigger.

 Go Minimalist and Ditch the Luxuries

 How many items have you packed for a camping trip and never used?
-All of those just-in-case products weigh you down and take up valuable storage space.
-The basics will do, and you might even enjoy your trip more, free of the complications of modern living – a return to nature.
+Those just-in-case products weigh you down and take up valuable storage space.
+One answer to how to make a small motorhome feel bigger is simple; the basics will do.
+You might even enjoy your trip more, free of the complications of modern living – a return to nature.

 Clothing is a place to start.
 Pack items that match each other in a myriad of ways.
 Neutral colors and a little color theory will help you here.
-Use the adage everything should have at least 2 jobs again to guide you.
+Most clothes can be worn more than once with different outfits.

 You can save space on electronics with a multiport USB power adaptor.
 Most tech uses USB-C or micro-USB, so double down and use it to charge all of your devices.
 You can buy a surge protector in case of thunderstorms or power fluctuations; some campsites run on generators, so this can happen, and you want to keep your tech safe.